Christopher Wylie: Millennial Who ‘Broke’ Facebook And Conceived The Internet’s Largest Psychological Warfare

 Alexander Nix, then CEO of SCL Elections, made Wylie an offer he couldn’t refuse: he asked him to join SCL Elections, baiting him with a completely free hand to test out “all [his] crazy ideas.”

-SCL has been referred to as the “MI6 for hire,” or “dirty MI6,” and is a contractor which works for the British government to conduct counter-extremism operations in the Middle East, as well as the US Department of Defense which has contracted it to work in Afghanistan.
+SCL has been referred to as the “MI6 for hire,” or “dirty MI6,” and is a contractor who works for the British government to conduct counter-extremism operations in the Middle East, as well as the U.S. Department of Defense which has contracted it to work in Afghanistan.

 Without knowing about the consequences of his actions, this exceptional data nerd was to conceive an idea that would forever alter the way we view social media and its impact on global policy.
-Working here, he would conceive of Cambridge Analytica — the company one of his friends referred to as “Chris’s Frankenstein.”
+Working here, he would design of Cambridge Analytica — the company one of his friends referred to as “Chris’s Frankenstein.”

 “He created it.
 It’s his data Frankenmonster.
 And now he’s trying to put it right.”